 As 2021 gets going, in the US especially and in other parts of the world as well, awareness of blended learning continues to grow.
 The COVID stimulus package passed in late 2020 and actions by the new administration in Washington DC as 2021 progresses all provide funding to help schools acquire the tools needed for blended learning.
 Now is a good time to learn more about the topic and get ready to take action.

 There’s no denying traditional education has taken a beating all over the world due to COVID.
-Of the over 55 million students in the US, almost all have switched to remote learning for the 2020/2021 school years.
+EPI reports that of the over 55 million students in the US, almost all have switched to remote learning for the 2020/2021 school years.
 Instead of classrooms, we had Zoom and Skype calls.

 However, this has not been universal and consistent.
 Many school districts alternated between in-class and remote learning as COVID numbers shifted.
 Others reduced the number of students permitted to attend physically, combining in-class and remote attendance to arrive at blended learning models.
 But all could be improved with more suitable tools and educational technologies.

 In short, as the name suggests, blended learning offers a mix of attendance types and teaching forms.
 The class revolves around students more than before, because teachers aim to accommodate kids in the class and at home with equal measure.
 That requires a whole new set of skills, plus new technologies that formerly weren’t common in classrooms.

 To be clear, as the internet arose and connection speeds improved, blended learning began to appear with online classes back in the 1990s.
 The term wasn’t around so much back then, and the unfortunate reality of COVID has increased interest in hybrid classrooms exponentially.
 From niche to necessity, blended learning rapidly emerged as a hot topic and as such there’s already a significant body of research, such as this report from Education and Infromation Technologies chronicling its growing importance.